-7.5 Smoking Ban
+33.105 Smoking Ban

-Smoking of cigarettes and other tobacco products is not allowed on Village property with the exception of personal vehicles parked on Village property.
+Smoking of cigarettes, other tobacco products, cannabis, or vaping is not allowed on Village property with the exception of personal vehicles parked on Village property.
 Smoking debris may not be discarded on Village property, except in designated receptacles.
 Employees may not smoke while on company equipment or in a company vehicle.
-Employees are prohibited from smoking cigarettes or other tobacco products on private property when on Village business.
+Employees are prohibited from smoking cigarettes, other tobacco products, cannabis, or vaping on private property when on Village business.

-7.6 Seat Belt Use
+33.106 Seat Belt Use

-Employees are always required to use seat belts, which are provided in any Village vehicle, during the operation of the Village vehicle or equipment.
+Employees are required to use seat belts which are provided in any Village vehicle during the operation of the Village vehicle or equipment.

-7.7 Media Relations
+33.107 Media Relations

-Only certain employees are authorized to speak to the media on behalf of the Village concerning Village Business including individual social media.
-These individuals are the Village President, and for police matters, the Chief of Police.
+Only certain employees are authorized to speak to the media on behalf of the Village concerning Village business including individual social media.
+These individuals are the President or his or her designee, and for police matters, the Chief of Police or his or her designee.

-7.8 Information Requests by Citizens
+33.108 Information Requests By Citizens

-The Illinois Freedom of Information Act (FOIA) helps to ensure an open and honest government.
+- (A) The state's Freedom of Information Act (FOIA) helps to ensure an open and honest government.
 The FOIA law requires all public bodies to make public records available for inspection.
 However, not all records are public, so the law requires that every public body designate one or more employees to act as its Freedom of Information Officers.
-These individuals have the training to make the determination of what public records can be released, or what records can be redacted and released.

-The Village will select a FOIA officer or officers.
+These individuals have the training to make the determination of what public records can be released, or what records can be redacted and released. - (B) The Village will select a FOIA officer or officers.
 That individual or individuals will be the only employees with authority to release any Village records.

-7.9 Conflict of Interest
+33.109 Conflict Of Interest

 The Village expects its employees to conform to the highest ethical and legal standards.
-You are required to refrain from engaging in any activities that create a conflict or create the appearance of a conflict of interest.
+Employees are required to refrain from engaging in any activities that create a conflict or create the appearance of a conflict of interest.

-7.10 Pecuniary Interests and Gratuities
+33.110 Pecuniary Interests And Gratuities

-Except for the receipt of compensation allowed by law, Village employees may not have any direct or indirect financial interests or profit from any business dealings with the Village.
-As an employee, you must not accept any money, gift, gratuity, favor, preferred services, benefits, concessions, or considerations of any kind, from any person or company.
+- (A) Except for the receipt of compensation allowed by law, Village employees may not have any direct or indirect financial interests or profit from any business dealings with the Village. - (B) Employees must not accept any money, gift, gratuity, favor, preferred services, benefits, concessions, or considerations of any kind from any person or company.

-7.11 Outside Employment
+33.111 Outside Employment

-Outside employment is any employment in addition to an employee's regular, full-time job with the Village.
-Full-time employees may engage in outside employment providing:

-- Such outside employment shall not interfere with the efficient performance of the employee's duties. - Such employment shall not constitute a conflict of interest. - Such employment shall not occur during the employee's regular or assigned working hours. - Such employment is reported to the employee's supervisor prior to acceptance of employment.

-Employees of the Police Department should consult rules, regulations, department policy, and labor contracts in regards to outside employment.
+- (A) Outside employment is any employment in addition to an employee's regular, full-time job with the village.
+Full-time employees may engage in outside employment providing: - (1) Such outside employment shall not interfere with the efficient performance of the employee's duties; - (2) Such employment shall not constitute a conflict of interest; - (3) Such employment shall not occur during the employee's regular or assigned working hours; and - (4) Such employment is reported to the employee's supervisor prior to acceptance of employment. - (B) Employees of the Police Department should consult rules, regulations, department policy, and labor contracts in regards to outside employment.

-7.12 Political Activity
+33.112 Political Activity

-It is the duty and right of every employee to register and vote.
-Employees are permitted to join political organizations or civic groups, but employees must follow these guidelines:

-- Employees are not permitted to engage in any public political activity involving the election of candidates for any Village office during business hours. - Employees are not permitted to solicit, sell or handle political contributions in Village elections. - Employees are not permitted to wear or display any political badges, buttons or signs on their person during duty hours.
+- (A) It is the duty and right of every employee to register and vote.
+Employees are permitted to join political organizations or civic groups, but employees must follow these guidelines: - (1) Employees are not permitted to engage in any public political activity involving the election of candidates for any village office during business hours. - (2) Employees are not permitted to solicit, sell, or handle political contributions in village elections. - (3) Employees are not permitted to wear or display any political badges, buttons, or signs on their person during duty hours.

-7.13 Nepotism
+33.113 Nepotism